 - Repair damage caused by swelling (such as damage to genitalia caused by a testicular hydrocele).

-- Repair missing or damaged lymph nodes in secondary lymphedema through lymph node transfer (along with artery and vein transfer) from another site in the body.
+- Repair missing or damaged lymph nodes in secondary lymphedema through lymph node or lymph vessel transfer (along with artery and vein transfer) from another site in the body.
 As you might expect, this procedure has the risk of resulting in donor site lymphedema.

 Triggers of swelling flare-up in children with primary or secondary lymphedema